 WordPress introduced Gutenberg editor with the version 5.0.
 However, autosave in Gutenberg works differently.
 It attempts to save the content every few minutes similar to previous autosave.
-But the problem arises when the autosave gets struck and you will not be able to do any work on the editor.
+But the problem arises when the autosave gets stuck and you will not be able to do any work on the editor.

 - Publish button will not work when autosaving.

-- Image uploads will get struck.
+- Image uploads will get stuck.

 - Meta boxes will stop working.
 For example, you may not be able to choose different layout if your theme offers a meta box for that.

 - Plugin meta boxes will stop working like adding SEO title / description in Yoast meta box.